dominion-solutions/laravel-mysqlite/README.md

 - [least(mixed ...)](https://github.com/Vectorface/MySQLite/blob/master/src/Vectorface/MySQLite/MySQL/Comparison.php)

 # Contributing
 Want to file a bug, contribute some code, improve documentation, or request a feature?
 Awesome Sauce!
-Read up on our guidelines for [contributing][contributing]
+Read up on our guidelines for [contributing][contributing].
+All contributions must follow our [Code of Conduct][codeofconduct].

 # Questions
 Have a question?
 [Log an issue][issue] with the **Question** tag.
 We'll get back to you in a timely fashion.